Tes3awy/Cisco-DNA-Center-Device-List/README.md

 python main.py
 ```

 Voila :sparkles:!
-The Excel file is automatically created for the device list on DNA Center.
+The Excel file is created automatically for the device list on Cisco DNA Center.

 > The Excel file opens immediately upon creation.